gamebygame/web2048/README.md

-# web_2048
+# Web 2048

-2048 mini game by html5
+2048 mini game by html5.

-pay attention to custom dir that including all full effect with finished 2048 games
+Pay attention to custom dir that including all full effect with finished 2048 games

-from imooc ..  thanks
+From imooc.com.

-##get start
+## Get Start

-clone master brach that you could enjoy PC-side browser 2048 game, unsupport mobile phone
+Clone master brach that you could enjoy PC-side browser 2048 game, unsupport mobile phone

-if you want to play on your phone browser then I suggest you clone fullgame branch, it's imooc website teacher's production.
+If you want to play on your phone browser then I suggest you clone fullgame branch, it's imooc website teacher's production.

-##online play
+## online play

-you could access my personal website http://blog.jovibox.org/node/13 to play this mini web game online.
+You could access my personal website to play this mini web game [online](https://blog.jovipro.com/node/6).

 Good enjoy!